bartosz-bear/bapi/postgresql.md

 - name of a foreign key varies, usually they are called something like `user_id` or `department_id`
 - foreign keys are referring to concrete primary keys in a different table
 - foreign keys will change when a relationship changes (eg. an employee changes a department)

+## FOREIGN KEY IN POSTGRESQL

+- PostgreSQL only allows an entry of a record with a foreign key, if this entry is referencing an existing record in the second table.
+In order words, it's not possible to enter a new record if this new record is referencing a record which doesn't exist in the second table.

 ## GENERAL STRUCTURE OF A TABLE CREATION QUERY IN POSTGRESQL